Image Statistics is an interactive utility introduced in Imatest 5.0 that lets you examine a number of image properties, including

 - You can look at high quality images of various Dead Leaves and (Imatest) spilled coins charts.
 We have found that the Imatest Spilled Coins chart is very close to a -1 exponent, which ensures true scale invariance.
 Other commercially-available Dead Leaves charts have exponents closer to 0.9.

 - An “average scene” (a mythological beast if ever there was*) is supposed to have an exponent around -1.
-This is part of the justification for the design of the Dead Leaves chart (along with scale-invariance).
+This is part of the justification for the design of the Dead Leaves and Spilled Coins charts (along with scale-invariance).
 You can look at the spectrum for any scene (or portion of a scene) to try to verify this.

-Nobody has estimated the spectrum of “above average” scenes.
+(Apologies to Garrison Keillor.)
+The spectral response of “above average” scenes has never been studied.
 Might make a good PhD thesis topic.

-The mesh plot (Imatest 5.2+) displays spatial pixel information for the selected region.
-To view this plot, select Pixel Mesh plot in the dropdown menu just below the Rectangle analysis button, then press Rectangle analysis.
-The plot can be rotated by dragging with a mouse.
-Because the selected region is usually covered by the mesh plot, a replica of the selection is displayed to the left.
-To analyze a different region, click outside the mesh plot (usually to the left), then press Rectangle analysis again.
+The 3D surface plot (Imatest 5.2+) displays spatial pixel information for the selected region.
+To view this plot, select Surface plot 3D (standard or extra smoothing) in the dropdown menu just below the Rectangle analysis button, press Rectangle analysis, then select a region to display The plot can be rotated by dragging with a mouse.
+Because the selected region is usually covered by the surface plot, a replica of the selection is displayed to the left.
+To analyze a different region, click the Restore control buttons & original image button on the left, then press Rectangle analysis again.
 (This is slightly different from other rectangle analyses, where you can simply select a new region.)

 This plot displays spatial information.
 In this case we can clearly see how the limited number of digital levels (0-255) affects the noise measurement.